Skip to main content

 July 22, 2024

-by Art Werner, JD, MS
+by Art Werner, JD, MS (Taxation)

 Estate planning is a crucial aspect of financial management, especially for residents of Oregon, where state-specific estate taxes can significantly impact the transfer of wealth.
 Understanding the nuances of the Oregon estate tax and implementing effective estate planning strategies can help mitigate tax liabilities and ensure a smooth transition of assets to beneficiaries.
 This article discusses the complexities of the Oregon estate tax and offers comprehensive estate planning strategies for 2024.

-Understanding the Oregon Estate Tax - The Oregon estate tax is a state-level tax imposed on the transfer of the estate of a deceased person.
+Understanding the Oregon estate tax - The Oregon estate tax is a state-level tax imposed on the transfer of the estate of a deceased person.
 Unlike the federal estate tax, which has a much higher exemption threshold, the Oregon estate tax applies to estates valued at $1 million or more.
 This relatively low exemption threshold means that many estates in Oregon may be subject to state estate taxes, making it essential for residents to engage in proactive estate planning.

 Tax Rates and Exemptions - For the 2024 tax year, the Oregon estate tax rates range from 10% to 16%, depending on the value of the estate.
 The tax is calculated on the portion of the estate that exceeds the $1 million exemption threshold.
 Here is a breakdown of the tax rates: